Issue Date |

 Hypsilophodont was discovered by Joan Wiffen.

-There is evidence the "gazelle-like" creatures, which probably wandered in herds, lived in the
+There is evidence the "gazelle-like" creatures, which probably wandered in herds,

-North and South islands.
+lived on both the North and South Islands.

 Products